syseleven/grav-docs-syseleven-stack/pages/04.Reference/03.compute/docs.en.md

 For best results, we recommend to shut off the instance before creating a snapshot.
 Otherwise there might be data inconsistencies and file system corruption.

-Another variant to avoid data inconsistencies is to use the Qemu guest agent.
-Unfortunately it's not sufficient to install the guest agent in your virtual machine.
+Another variant to avoid data inconsistencies is to use the QEMU Guest Agent.
+Unfortunately it's not sufficient to install the Guest Agent in your virtual machine.
-You have to start with a Glance image where the Qemu guest agent is already properly installed and configured.
+You have to start with a Glance image where the QEMU Guest Agent is already properly installed and configured.
 This image must have the property `hw_qemu_guest_agent=yes`.
-Only if the virtual machine was created from such an image the compute service learns that the guest agent is available.
+Only if the virtual machine was created from such an image the compute service learns that the Guest Agent is available.

 ## Launch instances from snapshots